TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 $ \begin{pmatrix} 2 & 0 \\ 0 & 1 \end{pmatrix}\begin{pmatrix} 0 & 1 \\ 1&0 \end{pmatrix} \neq \begin{pmatrix} 0 & 1 \\ 1&0 \end{pmatrix}\begin{pmatrix} 2 & 0 \\ 0 & 1 \end{pmatrix}$.
 ::::

-Note that $T_A$ is a transformation that 'stretches' horizontally, and $T_B$ is a reflection. {numref}`Figure %s <Fig:MatrixOps:NonCommutativity>` visualises the transformations corresponding to $AB$ and $BA$.
+Note that $S$ is a transformation that 'stretches' horizontally, and $T$ is a reflection. {numref}`Figure %s <Fig:MatrixOps:NonCommutativity>` visualises the transformations corresponding to $AB$ and $BA$.
 When we apply the transformations one after another, the order in which we do this is important.

 ::::::